NeuroTechX/bci-workshop/INSTRUCTIONS_MUSEIO.md

 Other packages we will use in this workshop are:

 * [scikit-learn](http://scikit-learn.org/stable/): a machine learning library
-* An OSC library to receive the streamed EEG data in Python
+* [pyOSC](https://trac.v2.nl/wiki/pyOSC): A pure-Pythone OSC library to receive the streamed EEG data
-	* For UNIX (Linux, Mac OS): [pyliblo](http://das.nasophon.de/pyliblo/)
-	* For Windows: [pyOSC](https://trac.v2.nl/wiki/pyOSC?)???
-MAYBE COULD BE USED FOR UNIX AS WELL!
-TO TRY!
 * [pyZMQ](https://zeromq.github.io/pyzmq/): the Python binding for ZMQ, a simple communication library

 To install Python 2.7 and most of the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
 This Python distribution includes Python 2.7, and some packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.
 The OSC library will require a separate installation.